scottwiles/salary_prediction/README.md

 # 1. Why estimate salaries?

-Many job seekers utilize websites such as LinkedIn, or Indeed when searching for new opportunities.
+Many job seekers utilize websites such as LinkedIn or Indeed when searching for new opportunities.
 But the majority of jobs posted do not include salary information.
-This can make it difficult to assess whether a job is worth applying to or where to expect salary negotiations to start, especially if you are considering relocating.
+This makes it difficult to decide whether a job is worth applying to, or where to expect salary negotiations to start, especially if you are considering relocating.

 For example, consider evaluating two different jobs.
-One located right in the middle of a big city, the other in a smaller rural town.
-You could readily compare the cost of living between the two locations on websites such as '[bestplaces.net](https://www.bestplaces.net/cost-of-living/)'.
-But without having an estimated salary, it would be more difficult to determine what kind of lifestyle you could have in either location.
-A high-end salary would probably not feel as sufficient in Silicon Valley versus Cincinnati, OH.
+One job is in the middle of a big city, the other in a smaller rural town.
+You could readily compare the cost of living between the two locations on websites such as [bestplaces.net](https://www.bestplaces.net/cost-of-living/).
+But without having an estimated salary, it is harder to determine what kind of lifestyle you could have in either location.
+A job that even has a high-end salary would probably not feel as sufficient in Silicon Valley versus Cincinnati, OH.

-This project aims to solve this problem by creating a predictive model to estimate salaries given a set of features.
-Details on the steps of the process are outlined in this document.
+This project aims to solve this problem by creating a predictive model to estimate salaries given a set of features that describe a job.
+The steps of the process are outlined below.

 ---